wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 ### Winning work

 When we win work, we mark it as Won in PipelineDeals.
 We amend the budget, closing date and services sold if necessary.
 We write to the client to thank them and ask them for a convenient time to meet and start the work.
-We create invoices in Xero and save them as drafts, so we don't foget to bill them.
+We create invoices in Xero and save them as drafts, so we don't forget to bill them.
 And we add the project's sprints and other work to Forecast, so that the team can see who's working on what.

 ### Losing work